hibye1217/CLRS-Study/Appendix.md

 Most of the problems will be from Baekjoon Online Judge.
 I'll translate every problems onto this page, and also put solutions.

+#### Problem Difficulty

+If you just learned the knowledge in `Lesson ***`, it is recommended to solve the problem up until **Hard** difficulty.

+**Expert** and **Master** difficulty is there for more skilled participants, and only recommended after fully understand the knowledge.

+- **Easy**: Requires only basic knowledge to solve the problem.
+- **Normal**: Requires basic knowledge, but also requires some thinking to solve the problems.
+- **Hard**: Requires to understand the internal logic, and apply it to the problem.
+It might use the technique not discussed in the Lesson[^Technique].
+- **Expert**: Requires to fully understand the internal logic, and apply it to the problem.
+You probably need to use the technique not discussed in the Lesson.
+- **Master**: Requires to fully understand the internal logic, and apply it to the problem.
+You probably need to use the technique not discussed in the Lesson, and you might also need couple of other steps just to apply the knowledge/techniques you learned.
+- **Appendix**: Requires some knowledge which is not discussed in the Lesson, but important enough to know.
+The required knowledge is explained in Appendix file.

+[^Technique]: Note the difference between **technique** and **knowledge**.
+You can derive the required **technique** by applying your **knowledge** learned from the Lesson.

 ### Code - Input/Output Format

 ```cpp